boostorg/hof/doc/src/overview.md

 Static Function Adaptor
 -----------------------

-A static function adaptor is a function adaptor that doesn't have a functinal form.
+A static function adaptor is a function adaptor that doesn't have a functional form.
 It is only a class.
 It has an additional requirement that the function is `DefaultConstructible`:

 ```cpp
 template<class...
 Fs>